 Follow us on Twitter @PPCRG

-The SPICT is used to help identify people at risk of deteriorating health due to one or multiple advanced conditions for holistic, palliative care needs assessment and care planning.
+The SPICT helps identify people at risk of deteriorating health due to one or multiple advanced conditions for holistic, palliative care needs assessment and care planning.
+The RED-MAP communication framework developed by Dr Kirsty Boyd guides meaningful conversations about planning future care.

-Developed by Dr Kirsty Boyd with a growing number of translations and an expanding international community.
+The SPICT has a growing number of translations and an expanding international community.
+Please contact us.

 The Primary Palliative Care Toolkit supports the development of palliative care in primary health care across Europe and in other countries.
 Download the Toolkit and watch the short introductory video.